-The Academic Advisor provides registration advisement, program planning, course scheduling, clarification of policies and procedures, degree checks, and general support for all UWest undergraduates.
+All undergraduates see UWest's Undergraduate Academic Advisor for registration advisement, program planning, course scheduling, clarification of policies and procedures, degree checks, and general support.
 The advisor also maintains regular contact with students on academic warning and probation to help them develop and follow success plans and to direct them to appropriate resources.
-Program Advisors are available to advise students in areas specific to their field of study.
+Program Chairs serve as Program Advisors, and are happy to advise students in areas specific to their field of study.